ScorpionFiko/UTOR-MOD20-CHAL01-React-Portfolio/README.md

 - it is built using ReactJS
 - it shows all projects by the developer.
 Hovering on the project image allows the user to go to either the github repo or the live website.
 - it has a fully functional contact form where a user can send a message to the developer's email.
-- it proives the user with a PDF version of the developer's resume.
+- it provides the user with a PDF version of the developer's resume.

 The application is fully responsive and being able to be viewed on all devices.